-It is customary in game theory and economics to assume well-formed beliefs/knowledge of a game for each player, which is often implicit and sometimes explicit.
-The present authors [15], [16] and [17] have developed inductive game theory in order to explore the basic question of where a personal understanding of a game comes from1.
+It is customary in game theory and economics to assume well-formed beliefs of a game for each player, which is often implicit and sometimes explicit.
+The present authors [16], [17] and [18] have developed inductive game theory in order to explore the basic question of where a personal understanding of a game comes from2.
 In those papers, an individual view and its derivation from a player's experiences are discussed from various points of view.
-Nevertheless, they have focussed an individual perspective of society but did not reach the stage of research on his thoughts about other persons' thoughts.
-This paper aims to take one step further to explore the origin and emergence of a person's thoughts about other persons' thoughts.
+Nevertheless, they did not reach the stage of research on his thoughts about other persons' thoughts.
+This paper aims to take one step further to explore the origin (and emergence) of a person's thoughts about other persons' thoughts.

-To take this step, a person needs to think about others' beliefs/knowledge on the social structure.
+To take this step, a person needs to think about others' beliefs on the social structure.
 We introduce the concept of social roles, and use also the term, person, to distinguish it from the standard term "player"; the latter is close to our notion of a social role.
-A person takes a social role and may switch his role from time to time.
+A person takes a social role (exogenously given), and may switch his role from time to time.
 Taking different roles will be a key to understanding others' perspectives.
 By projecting his experiences of the various roles in his mind, he develops his social perspective including others' thoughts.
 In the following, we confine ourselves to the 2-person case to focus on the main problems emerging from those new concepts.

-When the persons switch social roles reciprocally, a new feature is emerging: Reciprocal relationships provide each person with a rich source for inferring/guessing the beliefs of the other person.
+When the persons switch social roles reciprocally, a new feature is emerging: Reciprocal relationships provide each person with a rich source for inferring/guessing the beliefs of the other person3.
 When the persons switch roles enough, each has been in the same position and has seen the other person in the corresponding position.
 This level of reciprocity may give each person "reason to believe" that the other's view is the same as his.
-This idea is reminiscent of a requirement imposed for "common knowledge" in Lewis [20].
-This will be the key for the development of our theory.
+This idea is reminiscent of a requirement imposed for "common knowledge" in Lewis [21], which is more similar to the fixed-point characterization of "common knowl-